 Local governments, including RDs, rely on property taxes to ensure essential services get to residents.
 No wants to see our garbage uncollected, our water untreated, or our planning department closed down.
 Never was I advocating that we jeopardize or risk any essential services or put staff on a 'chopping block'.

 However if there are projects, staffing, or contracts that the RD is no longer providing in the coming year due to COVID, we should not tax our residents for those services.
 But without an extension, our Board can not have the conversation and pass along savings to our residents.
 To be clear, an extension was not granted by the province.

 And I know, not everyone needs a break or a deferred payment plan or options.
 But some do, and those are the residents I who I am advocating for.

 Today, rural BC residents can only leverage the existing property tax deferment plan which applies admin fees and interest.
 Our next Board meeting is this Thursday, May 7.
-I am going to ask for the Board's support to follow up with the Minister and, at the very least, eliminate the admin fees and interest for this year's tax deferment requests from rural residents.
-I will update this post on May 8.
+I will ask for the Board's support to follow up with the Minister and, at the very least, eliminate the admin fees and interest for this year's tax deferment requests from rural residents.

-***Update - every other week, the Minister of Municipal Affairs has a one-hour call with Mayors and Chairs from around the province.
-I asked our Chair to again raise the issue with the Minister.
+*** UPDATE MAY 8 - every other week, the Minister of Municipal Affairs has a one-hour call with Mayors and Chairs from around the province.
+I asked our Chair to again raise the rural property tax issue with the Minister.
+She did.
 Hoping to hear a response from the Minister soon.